kapton heaterssilicone rubber heaterswire harnessbattery heatersbutyl heaterscircuit design

 Flex Circuits for Sensors:

 Sensors are generally located within a heated area.
-Non-heated flex circuits can be built into the circuit design to carry the signal to the instruments.
+Non-heated flex circuits can be built into the circuit design to carry sensor signals to instruments.